 Tenants

-Tenants should also serve written notice, commonly known as a tenancy surrender notice, specifically referring to the break clause (i.e. copy the clause with the clause number) and clarify it is now being activated.
+Tenants should also serve written notice to quit to the landlord, specifically referring to the break clause (i.e. copy the clause with the clause number) and clarify it is now being activated.

 In both cases, it’s always best to service letters and notices in forms that can provide proof of delivery, as you may need it if things get messy (which hopefully it won’t, but it’s best to be safe than sorry).
 The best method of service is usually serving by hand with an independent witness.
 If you don’t feel comfortable hand-delivering it, the next best approach is special and tracked delivery, which requires a signature.